arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/tutorials/lvgl-guide/content.md

 ## Downloading the Library and Core

-The Giga core includes a library that will help us handle the display so make sure you have the latest version of the core.
+The Giga core includes a library that will help us handle the display, so make sure you have the latest version of the core.
 This library is called **Arduino_H7_Video**.

-In this guide we will be using three different libraries:
+In this guide, we will be using three different libraries:
 - **Arduino_H7_Video**, this one is bundled with the core, so make sure you have the latest version of the [Mbed core](https://github.com/arduino/ArduinoCore-mbed)
 - **Arduino_GigaDisplayTouch**
 - **lvgl**

-Open the library manager and install the latest version of **Arduino_GigaDisplayTouch** and **lvgl** .
+Open the library manager and install the latest version of **Arduino_GigaDisplayTouch** and **lvgl**.

 In the sketch include the libraries like this: